dbohdan/hicolor/README.md

 I wrote this program because I wanted to create images with the characteristic high-color look, and nothing seemed to support high color.
 It implements its own simple [file format](format.md) and converts between this format and PNG.
-It can also convert normal PNG to normal 32-bit PNG with only high color color values.
+It can also convert normal PNG to normal 32-bit PNG with only high-color color values.
 (This simulates a roundtrip through HiColor without creating a temporary file.)
-To reduce the quantization error (the difference between the original and the high-color pixel), HiColor uses the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm, which historical software and hardware used for dithering in high color modes.
+To reduce the quantization error (the difference between the original and the high-color pixel), HiColor defaults to the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm, which historical software and hardware used for dithering in high-color mode.
+It can use [&ldquo;a dither&rdquo;](https://pippin.gimp.org/a_dither/) instead.
-Dithering can be disabled with a command line flag.
+Dithering can be selected or disabled with command-line flags.
 HiColor files have either the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit respectively.

 Quantized images compress better when their originals, so HiColor may serve as a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).